KyberNetwork/developer-portal/docs/integrations-widgetsguide.md

 ```

 #### Add the javascript file used for the KyberWidget
-Before the end of the <body> tag, add the script link that appears in the source code.
+Before the end of the <body> tag, add the <script></script> tag as shown in the source code.
 For example
 ```HTML
 <body>
     ... (some code in body)